robertolozano/Sentiment-Analysis-with-Neural-Networks-and-TF-IDF/README.md

 - **Training Data:** `x_train.csv` and `y_train.csv`
 - **Test Data:** `x_test.csv`
 - The text data is preprocessed by converting it to lowercase and then transformed into TF-IDF vectors for feature extraction.
+- The dataset consists of reviews from websites such as Amazon, Yelp, and IMDb.
+  - Examples:
+    - **"There is no plot here to keep you going in the first place."**
+    - **"Of all the dishes, the salmon was the best, but all were great."**

+# Examples

+**Examples of the sentiment analysis predictions:**

+- Negative Sentiment

+  - Input: "There is no plot here to keep you going in the first place."
+  - Output: 0

+- Positive Sentiment
+  - Input: "Of all the dishes, the salmon was the best, but all were great."
+  - Output: 1

 ## Requirements